tommyod/KDEpy/docs/source/bandwidth.rst

 We will now briefly explain two ways to find a good :math:`h`.

 .. note::
-   In KDEpy, the bandwidth :math:`h` is the standard deviation of the kernel function.
+   In KDEpy, the bandwidth :math:`h` is the standard deviation :math:`\sigma` of the kernel function.
-   This is because the implementation contains many kernels, some with bounded support and some without, and using the standard deviation to quantify the bandwidth allows easy comparison.
+   This is because the implementation contains many kernels, some with finite support and some without, and using :math:`\sigma` to quantify the bandwidth allows easy comparison.

+The animation below shows kernel density estimation for various choices of :math:`h`.

 .. image:: _static/img/KDE_bw_animation.gif
    :target: #